 The ADA states that facilities constructed before January 26, 1992, must remove barriers to accessing goods and services that are “easily accomplishable and able to be carried out without much difficulty or expense.”
 This requirement is known as “readily achievable barrier removal.”
 If your facility pre-dates the enactment of the ADA and the public areas of your facility were not made accessible by a subsequent alteration, the ADA requires you to remove barriers that are readily achievable in all areas open to the public.
 An assessment of whether or not removal of barriers at a specific site is readily achievable is a detailed process that should take into consideration the following:

 - Identification of barriers that prevent an individual from accessing goods and services at your business.

 - The scope and cost of measures necessary to remove or mitigate the barriers.

-- Careful examination of the overall financial resources of the site and your business.
+- Careful examination of the overall financial resources of your business enterprise.

-You may not want to release such personal information to the CASp you hire, and many CASps may not be qualified to make such a thorough assessment of “readily achievable barrier removal”; therefore, a CASp may provide to you information on how a determination of "readily achievable barrier removal" is made in order for you to determine if an accessibility improvement is readily achievable.
+You may not want to release the above personal information to the CASp you hire, and many CASps may not be qualified to make such a thorough assessment of “readily achievable barrier removal”; therefore, a CASp may provide to you information on how a determination of “readily achievable barrier removal” is made in order for you to determine if an accessibility improvement is readily achievable.
 If you or your CASp determine that an accessibility improvement is not readily achievable, you will want to retain any documentation that substantiates this determination in your files, along with the CASp inspection report.